Skip to Main Content

 The MPA program has been accredited by the National Association of Schools of Public Affairs and Administration since 1999.
 The program has completed the process for accreditation through 2027.

-The mission of the MAIA is to educate students about our world today, our country's interactions with other countries, and individual awareness of the many ways we interact with other countries, cultures, and peoples at home or abroad.
+The mission of the MAIA program is to educate students about our world today, our country's interactions with other countries, and individual awareness of the many ways we interact with other countries, cultures, and peoples at home or abroad.
 More specifically, the program concentrates on educating our students about: the global context for US domestic and foreign policy making; contemporary global issues; the US role in the world and other countries' reactions to that role; globalization and the global economy; and the cultures and societies of other countries.
 Each of these goals fits with expectations of potential employers.
 A report by the Association of American Colleges and Universities noted the following knowledge and skills were desired by employers: the ability to understand the global context of situations and decisions, knowledge of global issues and development and their implications for the future, understanding of the role of the United States in the world, understandings of cultural diversity in America and other countries, and proficiency in a foreign language.

-The Master of Arts in International Affairs (MAIA) is an interdisciplinary degree offered jointly by eight departments across two colleges.
-The Departments of Political Science and Public Administration; Economics and Geography; History; and Sociology, Anthropology and Social Work offer the common core courses; the Departments of Economics and Geography; English; History; Languages, Literatures, and Cultures; Philosophy and Religious Studies; Political Science; Public Health; and Sociology, Anthropology and Social Work will contribute elective courses.The MAIA program consists of a minimum of 36 credit hours, 15 of which are earned through an interdisciplinary common core of required courses: International Relations Theory, Public Administration Research Methods, Globalization and Development, International Economics, and US in World Affairs.
-Eighteen (18) credit hours are major electives.
+The MAIA program consists of a minimum of 36 credit hours, 18 of which are earned through an interdisciplinary common core of required courses: International Relations Theory, International Economics, US in World Affairs, any 3-credit 5000 or 6000 level course with a PHI or REL prefix, any 3-credit 5000 or 6000 level course with an ANG or ANT prefix, and one methods course selected from among the following options: Advanced Methods of Criminological Research, Qualitative Research Methods, Making Decisions with Data, Qualitative Research Methods in Mass Communication, Public Administration Research Methods, or any 3 credit 6000 level course with a GEO or GIS prefix.
+Fifteen (15) credit hours are major electives.
 The final 3 credit hours are earned through a thesis or non-thesis option, the latter of which would involve an internship or study abroad component.
-Students will have to demonstrate intermediate-level foreign language proficiency either upon admission or graduation.The MAIA is meant to prepare our graduates for a variety of careers that demand knowledge of and engagement with the wider world.
+Students will have to demonstrate intermediate-level foreign language proficiency either upon admission or graduation.
+The MAIA is meant to prepare our graduates for a variety of careers that demand knowledge of and engagement with the wider world.
 Examples include: the US government (Foreign Service, and other State Department positions, Homeland Security, Immigration and Customs, etc.), intergovernmental organizations such as the UN and international nongovernmental organizations such as Human Rights Watch or International Crisis Group; international and development consulting; international business; and education.
-Locally, employment opportunities exist with banks, educational institutions, international moving and logistics companies, law enforcement, non-profit organizations, refugee assistance programs and other internationally-focused entities in the Northeast Florida region.
+Locally, employment opportunities exist with banks, educational institutions, international moving and logistics companies, law enforcement, non-profit organizations, refugee assistance programs, and other internationally-focused entities in the Northeast Florida region.

 ^ Go to top